CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

    > **Congratulations** on completing the task!
 Now, it's time to validate it.

    <validation step="e513aa34-ca14-4de5-a2f3-139f051e5c35" />

+### Summary

+This lab focuses on migrating data between two Azure Cosmos DB containers using Azure Data Factory.
+You will first set up an Azure Cosmos DB for NoSQL account and populate it with sample data.
+Then, you'll create an Azure Data Factory resource to perform a one-time ETL operation, extracting data from one container, transforming it, and loading it into another container.
+The lab demonstrates how to integrate Azure services for efficient data movement and transformation.

 ### Review

 In this lab, you have completed: